 The main difference between twin vs. full mattresses is the width.
 A full-size mattress is 15 inches wider than a twin.
 To help you compare the two, use our comparison chart above and our detailed guide below.
 In it, we cover the difference in dimension between twin, twin XL, full, and full XL mattresses.

 Dimensions — 38” x 75”

 Surface area — 2,850 square inches

 Aside from a crib mattress, a standard twin mattress (also known as a “single bed”) is the smallest mattress size on the market.
 The dimensions of a twin mattress are 38 inches wide and 75 inches long with a surface area of 2,850 square inches.
 It’s compact and small, making it great for children, bunk beds, and small sleeping spaces.

 Dimensions — 38” x 80”

 Surface area — 3,040 square inches

 A twin XL is slightly larger than a twin mattress with dimensions of 38 inches wide and 80 inches long and a surface area of 3,040 square inches.
 It is five inches longer than a twin with a surface area that is about 6% larger—making it a great option for taller teenagers or adults who live in small spaces.
-Twin XL mattresses are about the same length as a king or queen mattress, but much less wide.
+Twin XL mattresses are about the same length as a king size mattress or a queen size mattress, but much less wide.

 Dimensions — 53” x 75”

 Surface area — 3,975 square inches

 A standard full mattress (also known as a “double bed”) is 15 inches wider than a twin XL, but five inches shorter.
 The dimensions of a full mattress are 53 inches wide and 74 inches long with a surface area that is 30% larger than a twin XL at 3,975 square inches.
 This makes a great starter mattress for recent grads or young adults living on their own for the first time.

 Dimensions — 53” x 80”